Gudimallam Lingam: Description

 The linga first came to academic attention, by his own account, after being surveyed by the archaeologist T. A. Gopinatha Rao (then working for the local princely state, later with the ASI), "some years" before he published it in 1911.
 The linga is carved out of a hard dark brown local stone.
 It is over 5 ft high and slightly above a foot in diameter on the main shaft.
 Rao gives the height as 5 foot exactly, but did not see the full length, as the bottom of the linga was then buried in the floor.
 The glans penis is clearly differentiated from the shaft by being wider, with a deep slanting groove cut about a foot from the top of the Linga.
-Unusually, the garbhagriha is apsidal or semi-circular, curving behind the linga.
+Unusually, the garbhagriha is apsidal or semi-circular, curving behind the linga, which is called Gaja Prushta vasthu or resembling the rear portion of an elephant.

 An image of Shiva in sthanaka posture is carved in high relief.
 On the front portion of the linga the god is standing on the shoulders of a figure of Apasmara, a dwarf who represents spiritual ignorance.
 The figure of Shiva resembles a vigorous hunter; He holds a ram or antelope in his right hand and a small water pot in his left hand.
 There is a battle axe (parasu) resting on his left shoulder.
 He wears many heavy earrings, an elaborate flat necklace, and a girdle with a dangling central portion.
 His arms are adorned with five bracelets, with different designs in relief, on each wrist, and a high arm ring on each side.
 He wears a dhoti of very thin material, fastened at his waist with a vastra-mekhala.
 This extends round the whole shaft of the linga.
 He has no yagnopavita or sacred thread.
 Emerging from a complicated turban-like head-covering, his hair is long and plaited (not matted).